-Social media has an increasingly important role to play in maintaining an organization’s reputation and image.
+Social media has an increasingly important role to play in maintaining a healthcare organization’s reputation and image.
 Not only are patients seeking health information online, but many also say their choice of a specific doctor, hospital or medical treatment is influenced by social media.

 Patients are also using social media to vocalize how they feel about their doctors, drugs, treatment plans, insurance, and medical devices.
 Don’t think if you are not on social media, patients aren’t discussing your organization.
 You can’t opt-out of reputation management – whether you have a social media presence or not, a patient who has a bad experience with your organization is only one tweet or Facebook post away from sharing it with the world.

 Be Proactive in Managing Your Online Reputation

 It is far better to take control of your reputation by responding to these conversations yourself and correcting any misinformation or misperceptions.
 Responding in real-time strengthens public perception that your focus is firmly on patient satisfaction.

 Remember that everything you do online – every blog post, every tweet, every conversation – is a reflection of your brand.
 A successful social media presence hinges on the trust between you and your followers.
 Becoming a trusted source of health information for your patients and proactively developing a strong, consistent, and credible image online will increase patient trust and confidence in your organization.

 Social Media Is An Essential Component of Healthcare Marketing

 Realising social media’s potential in healthcare requires an organizational culture that values social media as central to its overall strategy.
 Social media should be viewed not as an add-on, but as an essential component of healthcare marketing.
 Unlike traditional marketing practices that have stayed constant for decades, social media is still a relatively new marketing channel with new networks, updates, and features constantly emerging.
 Marketing departments need to invest more of their budget in platforms and resources that takes full advantage of the opportunities presented by social media.